openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 Tibber API will be auto discovered if provided input is correct.

-## Tomorrow prices
+## Tomorrow and Today prices

-Example of tomorrow prices data structure - an array of tuples:
+Example of tomorrow and today prices data structure - an array of tuples:

 ```json
 [